 Analysing your task is very important.
 Here are some questions to explore:

-- Do you understand the type of report needed? (e.g. experimental report, technical design proposal, business report.)
+- What type of report needed? (e.g. experimental report, technical design proposal, business report.)

-- Do you know how big your report needs to be?
+- How long does your report need to be?

 - What is the problem/question to be solved?